Product & Brand Designer

 I led the design of the mobile app, the goal was to take finway's core features and make them feel natural on a phone.
 The launch went well and opened the product up to a new group of users.

-The timeline includes a seed round, the launch of virtual and physical cards, the mobile app, travel and mileage reimbursement features, and eventually a Series A. Being part of all of that from the beginning was rare.
+Seed round, virtual and physical cards, the mobile app, travel and mileage reimbursement, and eventually a Series A. I was there for all of it.

 Adaptability